saviornt/NexusLite/Project_Development.md

 - [x] Implement error handling and logging using the crates `log` and `log4rs`.
 - [x] Implement `Document` module (`document.rs`)
   - Create, find, update, delete BSON-like documents.
-  - When creating a new document, the document will be assigned a document UUID.
+  - When creating a new document, the document will be assigned a document UUID v4.
   - Documents will also store metadata that describes the document details.
   - There should be two types of documents: persistent and temporary.
   - Temporary document metadata will support an optional Time-To-Live (TTL) and are stored in a hidden collection and loaded into memory on startup.
+  - Allow metadata (timestamps, versioning, or user tags) be optional extension points from the start.
+Future upgrades benefit from this flexibility.
 - [x] Implement `Collection` module (`collection.rs`)
   - Manage sets of documents inside named collections.
   - Collections will maintain an index of document UUIDs.